 Freyberg’s first military involvement had been in the school cadets at Wellington College.
 While in Morrinsville he was persuaded by the commander of the local Territorial Force company, Stephen Allen, to become one of his subalterns.
 He unsuccessfully sought a commission in the New Zealand Staff Corps in 1912, and from January 1913 served as a lieutenant in a senior cadet company.

 He took part in strike-breaking activities on the Wellington waterfront in 1913, both as a special constable and as a stoker on a ship plying between Wellington and Sydney.
 In March 1914 he left Wellington for San Francisco.
-After some weeks of indecision, Freyberg went south to Mexico, and may have been involved in the civil war then raging in that country.
-Upon hearing of the outbreak of war in Europe in August 1914, however, he immediately set off for England.
+Upon hearing of the outbreak of war in Europe in August 1914, he immediately set off for England.